Check Swing to Improve Productivity

 Teach Check Swing Early

-Teaching the beginning hitter to check swing will dramatically improve their productivity at the plate.
+Teaching the beginning hitter to check swing dramatically improves their productivity at the plate.

 Drill 1 – Teach Hitter the Rules of Check Swing